Ardakilic/Telegram-bot-php/README.md

 ---------

 * PHP5.5+ (for Guzzle)
-* Curl for PHP5 must be enabled to use Guzzle.
+* Curl for PHP must be enabled to use Guzzle.
-* PHP5-PDO libraries (not now, but will be needed in future versions).
+* PHP-PDO libraries (not now, but will be needed in future versions).
 * An SSL certificate (Telegram API requires this).
-You can use [Cloudflare's Free Flexible SSL](https://www.cloudflare.com/ssl) which crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.
+As free SSL solutions, you can use [Let's Encrypt which](https://letsencrypt.org), or [Cloudflare's Free Flexible SSL](https://www.cloudflare.com/ssl) crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.
 * Telegram API key, you can get one simply with [@BotFather](https://core.telegram.org/bots#botfather) with simple commands right after creating your bot.

 Installation